opencadc/storage-inventory/vault/README.md

 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

 The _inventory.schema_ name is the name of the database schema that contains the inventory database objects.
+The
-The account nominally requires read-only (select) permission on those objects.
-This currently must be "inventory" due to configuration
+account nominally requires read-only (select) permission on those objects.
+This currently must be "inventory" due
-limitations in <a href="../luskan">luskan</a>.
+to configuration limitations in <a href="../luskan">luskan</a>.

 The _vospace.schema_ name is the name of the database schema used for all created database objects (tables, indices, etc).
-Note that with a single connection pool, the two schemas must be in the same database and some operations may join tables
+Note that with a single connection pool, the two schemas must currently be in the same database.
-in the two schemas (probably just vospace.node join inventory.artifact).
+TODO: augment config to support separate inventory and vospace pools.

-The root node owner has full read and write permission in the root container, so it can create and delete container
+The _root.owner_ owns the root node and has full read and write permission in the root container, so it can
-nodes at the root and assign container node properties that are normally read-only to normal users: owner, quota,
+create and delete container nodes at the root and assign container node properties that are normally read-only
-etc. This is probably an X509 distingushed name of the user (to start). **not fully implemented** TBD.
+to normal users: owner, quota, etc. This must be set to the username of the admin.

-The _namespace_ configures `vault` to use the specified namespace in storage-inventory to store files.
-This only
+The _storage.namespace_ configures `vault` to use the specified namespace in storage-inventory to store files.
-applies to new data nodes that are created and will not effect previously created nodes and artifacts.
-Probably don't
+This only applies to new data nodes that are created and will not effect previously created nodes and artifacts.
-want to change this... prevent change?
+Probably don't want to change this... prevent change?
 TBD.

 ### vault-availability.properties (optional)